-Towards a just transition philanthropy
+Towards a philanthropy of a just transition

 The question of consistency arises not only at the level of individual foundations; it is also of central relevance at the global level when it comes to thinking about how crises intersect.
 In this respect, research shows that we need to think about social and environmental issues as intermeshed if we are to tackle climate change.
 The latest IPCC reports stress the importance of just transition, a concept that prompts us to conceive of the environmental transition in terms of social justice.
 For the French philanthropy sector, with its statutory public-interest mission, taking up the question of just transition seems crucial, at a time when the structural transformations of society that the transition demands are the subject of debate within the sector.
-But what would a just transition philanthropy look like?
+But what would a philanthropy of just transition look like?
 How can it be implemented?
 What structural changes does it require for the sector?